 It's not deep philosophical trauma.
 It's sincere melodrama.
 The kind where every closed door, every fading taillight, every digital clock becomes evidence that you're destined to always be near but never quite there.

-We chose this genre fusion for specific emotional and sonic reasons:
+We chose this genre blend for specific emotional and sonic reasons:

 4. Sincere, Not Satirical The track plays it earnest.
 Key of Bb provides melancholic foundation—serious, contemplative, emotionally grounded.
 When the lyrics ask "Is it fate's cruel joke, or just my own pace?" there's no winking answer.
 It's a genuine question from someone endlessly yearning.

-5. Specific Details, Universal Pattern Indie folk's storytelling strength: exhaust fumes, red taillights, ferry horns, luggage in hand, station clocks.
-Emo screamo's emotional power: turning those details into evidence of cosmic conspiracy.
-The combination makes your specific ten-second gap feel universally melodramatic.
+5. Specific Details, Universal Pattern Indie rock's storytelling strength: exhaust fumes, red taillights, ferry horns, luggage in hand, station clocks.
+Rock-punk's emotional power: turning those details into evidence of cosmic conspiracy with energy and directness.
+The combination makes your specific ten-second gap feel universally melodramatic while keeping it catchy and memorable.

 Verse 1: The bus scene—exhaust fumes, red taillights, station clock mocking, schedule wrecked